Changing Lines

 THE TWO-HEXAGRAM DIALOGUE

 The relationship between the primary hexagram and the transformed hexagram is not "before and after" — it is more nuanced than that.
 The primary hexagram describes the current energetic configuration and its inherent tensions.
-The transformed hexagram describes what the situation is becoming if the current forces play out without interference.
+The transformed hexagram describes what the situation may become if the current forces play out without interference.

-Think of it as a medical diagnosis: the primary hexagram is the current condition; the changing lines are the active symptoms; and the transformed hexagram is the prognosis if no intervention occurs.
-This is why the I Ching is a tool for decision-making, not passive prediction — the reading shows you the trajectory so you can decide whether to alter it.
+Think of it as a two-layer situation map: the primary hexagram is the current condition; the changing lines are the active pressure points; and the transformed hexagram suggests a direction if the current forces continue.
+This is why the I Ching is a tool for decision-making, not passive prediction — the reading offers a trajectory so you can decide how to respond.

-The Song Dynasty scholar Zhu Xi (朱熹) argued that the changing lines represent the critical juncture where human agency meets cosmic pattern.
-They are not merely descriptions of what will happen, but invitations to conscious response.
+The Song Dynasty scholar Zhu Xi (朱熹) argued that the changing lines represent the critical juncture where human agency meets symbolic pattern.
+They are not merely descriptions of what may unfold, but invitations to conscious response.

 PRACTITIONER'S NOTES